-Researchers have tested magnesium supplements for treating and preventing migraines.
+Researchers have tested magnesium supplements for preventing migraines.
 So far, the results are mixed.

 If you want to try it, you should take about 400 milligrams each day.
 You have to take it for at least 3 months to know whether it works for you.